bu-cert/IoCStixGenerator/README.md

+# Created by Nozomi Networks Labs
+# --BUCERT addition-- CVEs are added using command line parameters

 # Overview
 Utility tool to auto-magically process IoC from a raw format to STIX.\
 The input file is a file containing a newline-separated list of indicators.